This Zucchini Hash Browns Recipe is a great way to get more vegetables into your menu! Serve these hash browns for breakfast or a dinner side!

 - 2 cups grated zucchini, squeezed dry with paper towels

 - Sour cream for serving

 - Add the grated zucchini and potatoes to a large bowl along with all of the seasonings, mix well.

 - Place the mixture in a 13″ skillet with 1 tablespoon of the olive oil over medium heat.

 - Using a spatula, press the hash browns into the pan in an even, thin layer.
-This should take up the whole diameter of the inside of the pan.
+This should take up the whole inside of the pan.

 - After 7-8 minutes when the edges of the hash brown start to brown, take a large dinner plate and place it face side down on the hash brown.

 - Hold your hand on the plate and flip the skillet over so the hash brown sits on the plate, uncooked side down.

 - Add the another 1/2 tablespoon of oil to the skillet, then slide the hash brown back into the skillet, uncooked side down and cook for another 7-8 minutes.